samplemaker/freefem_matlab_octave_plot/README.md

 savemesh(Thn3d,"cap3d.mesh");
 ```

-At the other side `ffmatlib` can import FE-Space functions in two different formats:
+FE-Space functions must also be exported to ASCII files.
+However two different data formats can be read by the `ffmatlib`:

 1.)
 The FE-Space function is given on each mesh node (preferred method)
 2.)
 The FE-Space function is given as a triangle/vertice list

-In this sense P1-Element simulations can be easily exported because the degree of freedom (=Vh.ndof) of a P1-space function is equal to the number of nodes in the mesh except for the special case of periodic boundary condition problems.
-In order to plot simulations made with higher order FE-Elements the FE-space data must be converted to P1-Element data.
-In FreeFem++ you can convert between different space functions using the '=' operator.
-I.e. you can write `Vh u=v` where `u` is from type P1 and `v` is from type P2.
+In this sense P1-Element simulations can be written directly into an ASCII file because the degree of freedom (=Vh.ndof) of a P1-space function is equal to the number of nodes in the mesh.
+In order to export simulation data created from higher order FE-Elements the FE-Space data must first be converted to P1-Element data.
+For this purpose you can use the `=` operator in FreeFem++.
+I.e. you can simply write `Vh u=v` where `u` is from type P1 and `v` is from type P2.

 Saves the P1-Element scalar function `u`:
 ```Matlab